Los Angeles needs PV-storage surge to hit net-zero by 2035

 The findings could help President Joe Biden meet his pledge to decarbonise the entire US power sector by 2035 and cut total US emissions by 50% by 2030 on the way to net zero by 2050.
 Biden plans to extend tax credits for solar, wind and storage, implement a tax credit for new transmission lines, and require utilities to source more renewable energy.

 Serving 4 million people, LADWP is the largest municipal utility in the US and has a generation capacity of 7.8 GW.
-Solar and wind can meet 69%-97% of Los Angeles’ power demand, depending on the scenario, the study said.
+Solar and wind could meet 69%-97% of Los Angeles’ power demand, depending on the scenario, the study said.

 LADWP power generation mix in 2019